9 Active Recall Techniques to Hack Your Studying

-Active Recall simply means making an effort to retrieve information from your brain.
-It is a science-backed study technique that helps you remember better in long term and is much more effective than just passively reading and re-reading to remember something.
+Active Recall simply means making an effort to retrieve information from your brain instead of just passively reading and re-reading to remember something.

 Exerting your brain in pursuit of the answer is proven to be a much more effective and efficient way to learn and remember stuff than just throwing information repeatedly at your brain and hoping something sticks.